(Image: Zen Buddha Silence by Marilyn Barbone.)

 Hagstrom writes that, in the spring of 1997, Wall Street was in love with the self-proclaimed ‘turnaround genius’ Al Dunlap.
 Dunlap was asked to take over the troubled Sunbeam Corporation, a maker of electric home appliances.
 Dunlap would repeat the strategy he used on previous turnarounds:

 Although Dunlap made massive cost cuts, some journalists were skeptical, viewing Sunbeam as being in a weak competitive position in a harsh industry.
-Jonathan Laing of Barron’s, in particular, took a very close look at Sunbeam.
+Jonathan Laing of Barron’s, in particular, took a close look at Sunbeam.
 Laing focused on accounting practices:

 First, Laing pointed out that Sunbeam took a huge restructuring charge ($337 million) in the last quarter of 1996, resulting in a net loss for the year of $228.3 million.
 The charges included moving reserves from 1996 to 1997 (where they could later be recharacterized as income); prepaying advertising expenses to make the new year’s numbers look better; a suspiciously high charge for bad-debt allowance; a $90 million write-off for inventory that, if sold at a later date, could turn up in future profits; and write-offs for plants, equipment, and trademarks used by business lines that were still operating.